Partygate: Stratton video (7–8 December)

-Later on 8 December, during Prime Minister's Questions, Labour MP Catherine West asked "Will the Prime Minister tell the House whether there was a party in Downing Street on 13 November?"
-Johnson replied "No, but I am sure that whatever happened, the guidance was followed and the rules were followed at all times."
+Later on 8 December, during Prime Minister's Questions, Labour MP Catherine West asked: "Will the Prime Minister tell the House whether there was a party in Downing Street on 13 November?"
+Johnson replied: "No, but I am sure that whatever happened, the guidance was followed and the rules were followed at all times."
 Three hours later, Stratton resigned from her position as government spokesperson for the COP26 summit and apologised for her remarks which she said she would regret "for the rest of [her] days".
 ITV News reported in January 2023 that, at the time, staff in Downing Street were "shocked" at the reporting and Johnson's denials.
 Staff also said that Stratton herself never attended any of the parties.
 ITV News quoted one staff member as saying Downing Street initially thought that, after Stratton's resignation, the story would be gone within a week.

-In response to further requests for an investigation, the Metropolitan Police said on 8 December that they had "received a significant amount of correspondence relating to allegations reported in the media that the Health Protection (Coronavirus, Restrictions) Regulations were breached at gatherings at No 10 Downing Street in November and December 2020" and that "all this correspondence has been considered by detectives in detail, as well as footage published by ITV News".
-They concluded that the "correspondence and footage does not provide evidence of a breach of the Health Protection Regulations, but restates allegations made in the media.
-Based on the absence of evidence and in line with our policy not to investigate retrospective breaches of such regulations, the Met will not commence an investigation at this time".
+On 8 December, the Metropolitan Police said they had "received a significant amount of correspondence relating to allegations reported in the media" and that this had been "considered by detectives in detail, as well as footage published by ITV News".
+They concluded that the "correspondence and footage does not provide evidence of a breach of the Health Protection Regulations […] Based on the absence of evidence and in line with our policy not to investigate retrospective breaches of such regulations, the Met will not commence an investigation at this time".